ManziGandhi1/FinalExam_Ghandi-Ineza-Manzi/README.md

 ·         Sorting
 ·         Pagination

-I have created a spring web application which is Employee Manager to implement the above features.
+I have created a spring web application which is Employee Manager to implement the above features....